 \section{Introduction}

 Sequential change detection is a fundamental problem in statistics and signal processing, with applications across a wide range of practical domains.
 The canonical formulation considers a sequence of observations sampled independently, with an unknown changepoint at which the underlying distribution switches from one distribution to an alternative.
-The goal of sequential change detection is to detect the occurrence of the distributional change with a minimal delay while controlling the false alarm rate.
+The goal of sequential change detection is to detect the occurrence of distributional change with minimal delay while controlling the false-alarm rate.
 This problem is of major importance in many applications, such as seismic event detection \cite{xie2019asynchronous}, quality control \cite{shi2009quality}, dynamical systems \cite{lai1995sequential}, healthcare \cite{balageas2010structural}, social networks \cite{li2017detecting}, anomaly detection \cite{chandola2009anomaly}, detection of attacks \cite{tartakovsky2014rapid}, etc. However, in many of these applications, the data may contain sensitive personal information such as financial or medical records \cite{cai2021cost}, while traditional sequential detection procedures typically release the decision directly without appropriate privacy protection.
-Thus, procedures with good detection ability while preserving individual’s information are highly desirable.
+Thus, procedures with good detection ability while preserving individuals’ information are highly desirable.

 Since Dwork \emph{et al}.’s pioneering work \cite{dwork2006calibrating}, differential privacy has garnered much attention.
-A wide variety of differentially private procedures with theoretical efficiency guarantees have been developed for many statistical problems such as point estimation \cite{cai2021cost,avella2020privacy} and hypothesis testing \cite{degue2018differentially,canonne2019structure,zhang2024detection}.
-Informally, the field of differential privacy provides a systematic tool for constructing private algorithms or procedures by adding designed random noise, such that the output has a similar distribution whether or not the data is present for each individual participant, thereby helping to protect the information of individuals in the dataset.
+A wide variety of differentially private procedures with theoretical efficiency guarantees have been developed for many statistical problems, such as point estimation \cite{cai2021cost,avella2020privacy} and hypothesis testing \cite{degue2018differentially,canonne2019structure,zhang2024detection}.
+Informally, differential privacy provides a systematic framework for constructing private algorithms or procedures by adding designed random noise, such that the output has a similar distribution regardless of whether the data are present for each individual participant, thereby helping to protect individuals' information in the dataset.